Koukaki

-Koukaki (Κουκάκι or Κουκάκη, [kuˈkaci]) is a southeast neighbourhood of the Municipality of Athens, Greece.
+Koukaki (Κουκάκι or Κουκάκη, [kuˈkaci]) is a southeast neighbourhood of Athens, Greece.

 Location

 The general area of Koukaki borders from the north with Makrygianni neighbourhood and the historical district of Plaka (the historical neighbourhood of Athens), the Municipality of Kallithea and Petralona neighbourhood from the south, Neos Kosmos neighbourhood from the east, and Filopappou and Thisio neighbourhoods from the west.
 The two largest streets that cross Koukaki are Veikou Street (north-to-south) and Dimitrakopoulou Street (south-to-north).
 On the borderline between Koukaki and Neos Kosmos stands Andrea Syngrou Avenue, an important avenue in Athens that connects its center with Poseidonos Avenue to the south.

 Amenities

 It has a large weekly vegetable market every Friday.

 Transportation

 Koukaki is served by two Athens Metro stations, Akropoli (near the Acropolis) and Syngrou–Fix (on Andrea Syngrou Avenue).
 The nearest overground station is Petralona.

 Koukaki is served by both lines (Syntagma-SEF and Syntagma-Kolimvitirio) of the Athens Tram (L. Vouliagmenis and Fix stops).